techno-sorcery/CPU-16/README.md

 Although I'm a believer in the RISC way of doing things, I wanted to make a microcoded CISC CPU this time around to make programming easier, and so I could save on RAM space.
 The control signals for the register loads and bus outputs are encoded and demultiplexed.
 Although this somewhat slows things down and increases the amount of support logic needed, it reduces the number of microcode EPROMS needed down to only six.

 A two-phase clock is used in order to avoid clock skew.
 The microcode flip-flops are loaded on the first phase, and all other synchronous chips are clocked on the second.
-A limited fetch-cycle overlap pipeline is supported, but its not yet used on any instructions.
+A limited fetch-cycle overlap pipeline is supported on certain instructions.

+A paging unit and modifications to add permission levels are in the works.
+However, they won't be realized until I've finished building the base system

 ![cpu8](https://user-images.githubusercontent.com/83188735/124211509-0e099c00-daa2-11eb-8a8b-396c0b3bc76e.png)